 A memorial museum of a typical working-class home from the era when the new and the old times met, is in a house called Holt located in the village.
+Open by prior arrangement.

 Find more information about trips, museums and how to book at the Tourist Information Office.
-Tel. +354 695 0077.
+Email: hrisey@hrisey.net.
 Visit www.hrisey.is.